Session 2: 2 July - 20 July 2018

 Optional hours: In addition to regular lectures and tutorials, each course is composed of a range of 'activities' relating to their academic content (e.g. museum visit, company visit etc).
 On Fridays, all courses open up one of their activities to all summer school students and these are optional.
 For example, if you have been studying a Development course, you may choose to join an activity belonging to a Politics, Economics and Environment course.
 All activities will be staggered throughout the day so that you have a chance to take as many as possible.
 Please note however that the Friday activity relating to the course you are registered on is compulsory.

-Week 1: Budgeting and expenditure management in the public sector
+- Financial planning and budgeting in the public sector

 - The structure and the execution of the budget